JWT public and private keys

 If you want to add the JWT public key as an environment variable for your system, it is often easier to use a Base64 encoded version.

 Userfront provides this version alongside the plain text version as a convenience.

 The Base64 encoded version is the same public key, and you can Base64 decode this version to get the plain text version.

 JWT private key

-Userfront uses a private key specific to your account to create JWT access tokens for your users.
+Userfront uses a private key specific to your workspace to create JWT access tokens for your users.